-Any member has the right to appeal any adverse action taken.
-The member is afforded the opportunity to request a fair hearing when the increased service request is denied, or the amount of budget is reduced as described in F-1.
+As noted above, if there is a need that goes beyond the budget amount and/or the waiver service limit, the member has the right to request a Waiver to IAC.
+In addition, any member has the right to appeal any decision.
+The member is afforded the opportunity to request a fair hearing when the budget adjustment is denied or the amount of budget is reduced as described in F-1.

 MCO enrollees have the right to a State Fair Hearing after exhausting the MCO appeals process.
-It is the responsibility of the case manager or community case manager to inform the member of the budget amount allowed for services before the service plan is completed.
+It is the responsibility of the case manager and community-based case manager to inform the member of the budget amount allowed for services before the service plan is completed.